 Actually, that's beginning to shift.

-They're beginning to worry greatly because they know that they're now in the that this will be so time consuming that it will take away from any agenda that they wanted to push through in the first hundred days of Biden.
+They're beginning to worry greatly because they know that they're now in the that this will be so time-consuming that it will take away from any agenda that they wanted to push through in the first hundred days of Biden.

 And the New York Times, Tom Friedman, you know, is right in all the wrong ways on impeachment.

-And and how do we do this week after week, month after month, and think we're a serious country?
+And how do we do this week after week, month after month, and think we're a serious country?

-We're so deeply unserious as a country now, and we need to put this crap behind us, he says, and get focused on the future, because right now we're gonna be falling farther and farther behind.
+And we need to put this crap behind us, he says, and get focused on the future because right now we're going to be falling farther and farther behind.

-Um, so anyway, you know, what what you have is probably both sides looking to avoid a dragged-out impeachment battle is likely, I can't say for certain.
+So anyway, you know, what you have is probably both sides looking to avoid a dragged out impeachment battle.

-I'd say 95% is gonna be something that's over in a week, and there is some trepidation and fear among a lot of Democrats, and apparently Biden deep down, but Biden, I don't think has the ability to stand up to his radical base.
+And apparently Biden deep down, but Biden, I don't think has the ability to stand up to his radical base.

-But if you look at, you know, the president now being out of office as long as he's been out of office.
+But if you look at, you know, the president now being out of office, as long as he's been out of office, okay, well, he's still taking, he's still, he's still bringing all the attention to him.

-The insurrection charges, I'm pretty sure this is gonna break down to three separate arguments for the defense, and I don't think it's gonna take them the 16 hours that they've allocated to each side.
+The insurrection charges, I'm pretty sure this is going to break down to three separate arguments for the defense.

 Even the liberal news media mob is telling us that.

-Even Congresswoman Ocasio Cortez is telling us that.
+Even Congresswoman Ocasio-Cortez is telling us that.

 And everybody else in between is telling us that.